microsoft/ComplianceCxE/docs/playbooks/fsicc.md

     <figcaption>Figure 19: Review and finish the policy</figcaption>
 </figure>

 Review the settings and if everything looks correct then click **create policy** to create the new policy.
+Otherwise you can go back and make any required changes.

 <figure>
     <img src="../../playbooks/img/fsi/picture20.png" align="left"/>